markleboeuf/website-hugo/content/portfolio/counterfactual_prediction.md

 ```

 Let's breakdown the **Effect Analysis** portion of the output.
 The **Absolute Effect** indicates a lift of approximately 60.8K in sales over the 6-month intervention period.
-Assuming we paid our sign-spinner $20 per hour, the ROI here is huge (our sign-spinning friend is clearly up for a promotion to senior sign-spinner).
+Assuming we paid our $500 for our WITM, the ROI here is huge.
 The **Relative Effect** provides a standardized view.
 Most real-world interventions involving people provide a few percentage-points lift; in this case we observed an estimated lift of 49.5%, which is extremely rare.
 Finally, the **Probability of a causal impact** indicates that the likelihood of observing this effect by chance is extremely low (e.g., 100 - 99.89).
 We can see what was just described above in visual format below.

 <img src="../counterfactual_prediction_images/similiar_market_5.png" class="img-responsive" style="display: block; margin: auto;" />